algobulls/algobulls_help_site/docs/member/my-strategies.md

 # My Strategies

-Manage backtesting, paper trading, tweaked and real trading algo strategies
+## Introduction

+This page displays a list of all your strategies that you may set as Real Trading (Live Mode) or Virtual Trading (Test Mode/ Paper Trading & Backtesting).
+You can also add strategies and manage them here.

 * Add new strategies.
 * Add strategies to Live trading to begin real trading .
 * Add strategies to Virtual Trading to begin backtesting, Paper Trading & Tweaking .

-## Introduction
 ---

-This page displays a list of all your strategies that you may set as Real Trading (Live Mode) or Virtual Trading (Test Mode/ Paper Trading & Backtesting).
-You can also add strategies and manage them here.

 ## How to add a strategy to My Strategies?

 ---

 To add strategy from the My Strategies section, click the Add strategy button and choose from the [Retail](https://app.algobulls.com/marketplace/category/retail), [Premium](https://app.algobulls.com/marketplace/category/premium) & [HNI](https://app.algobulls.com/marketplace/category/hni) marketplace.